tomek-he-him/gulp-doxme/Readme.md

 ### With gulp-data

-Takes `file.data` as input (for example coming from [gulp-data]).
-This approach gives you more power, when you want to process the dox output before passing it to gulp-doxme.
+This approach gives you more power.
+Among other things it allows you to process output from dox before passing it to gulp-doxme.

+Takes `file.data` as input (for example coming from [gulp-data]):

 [gulp-data]: https://github.com/colynb/gulp-data